-Retired physicians are among the health care professionals in the North Bay area getting involved in the fight to beat the novel coronavirus pandemic.
+Retired physicians and nursing students are among the health care professionals in the North Bay eager to join the fight to beat the novel coronavirus pandemic.

 “I expected this to happen and had already thrown my name in the hat with the Sonoma County Department of Public Health,” said Dr. Dennis Pocekay, who retired 10 years ago after nearly 30 years working for Kaiser Permanente at its facilities in San Rafael, Santa Rosa and Petaluma.

 Pocekay, 70, has joined Sonoma County’s coronavirus response efforts, working helpline shifts.

 “I get questions from people and doctors about issues with their exposure or fear of coronavirus,” Pocekay said.
 “I also get a lot of calls from businesses and workers having to do with what’s (considered) essential, whether or not they should be working, or what kind of protection they should use.”

 In addition, Pocekay, who resides in Petaluma, has attended training for the California Medical Association’s (CMA) Care 4 Caregivers program, which will offer virtual emotional and professional support to health care workers serving patients during the COVID-19 crisis.

 He also applied to volunteer for the California Health Corps, a call-to-action initiative Gov. Gavin Newsom announced March 30, seeking more health care workers.
 As of April 6, nearly 82,000 people had applied to join the program, Newsom said that day.

 Pocekay said he doubts he’ll be called to treat patients, both because of his age and the number of years it has been since he practiced medicine full time.